Are you located in the Cambridgeshire area and are wanting to seek help for your addiction?

-Your goal is to see the individual into recovery so you must learn specific ways to try and convince them to seek help.
-Interventions can help trigger a ‘moment of clarity’ and by doing this in a group setting you can help the inflicted individual see the damage their behaviour has had on themselves but also those around them.
+Your goal is to see the individual into recovery, so you must learn specific ways to try and convince them to seek help.
+Interventions can help trigger a ‘moment of clarity,’ and by doing this in a group setting you can help the inflicted individual see the damage their behaviour has had on themselves and those around them.

 We know this is tough, but we also offer support for friends and family of those struggling with addiction.

-Many people are struggling with addiction who still perform high responsibility roles.
+Many people struggling with addiction still perform high-responsibility roles.
 This could be in terms of their career or perhaps in family life.
 Although you may be able to maintain aspects of your lifestyle, you can still struggle with severe substance abuse issues.